 Figure 3.
 Resource richness drives patterns in bird activity and seed rain at traps.
-In experiment 2, we examined how the richness of resources influenced the quantity and richness of vectors and seed rain at feeders.
-(A) Feeder resource level treatment was significant predictor of total bird detections and richness at feeders.
-(B) Treatment and sampling period were marginal and significant predictors of seed detections.
-The interaction between the feeder resource level treatment and sampling period were significant predictors of richness in the community of seeds arriving at traps.
+In experiment 2, we examined how the species richness of resources (none, low, medium, and high) influenced the detections (counts) and species richness of vectors and seed rain at feeders.
+(A) Feeder resource level treatment was significant predictor of bird detections and species richness at feeders.
+(B) Treatment and sampling period were marginal and significant statistical predictors of seed detections.
+The interaction between the feeder resource level treatment and sampling period were statistically significant predictors of richness in the community of seeds arriving at traps.
+We need to explain what the asterisks significance specifically represents.
+Also need to explain what the species on the right represent.
+I am not sure those are needed although I do find them visually appealing.

 Supplementary Table 1.
-Comparison of emmeans results from seed richness glm.
+Comparison of the emmeans function results from seed species richness analyzed with a generalized linear mixed effects model.
+The Z ratio represents…